Crescent Bay of Laguna Beach, Orange County, California USA.

 Even though we could go on and on about California's natural assets and the beauty of Pacific Northwest, there are tons of exciting, lively, and diverse cities for urban exploration on this route as well.

-1. Olympia - Nestled in the south of the Puget Sound, Olympia is a gorgeously landscaped, approachable city, and Washington's capital.
+1. Olympia - Nestled in the south of Puget Sound, Olympia is a gorgeously landscaped, approachable city and Washington's capital.
 The Capitol building features tours and is situated in a scenic part of town.
 A little to the north you can catch a glimpse of migratory birds in the brackish delta waters of Nisqually National Wildlife Refuge.

 2. Mima Mounds Natural Area Preserve - Until recently these millions of mounds covering a prairie-like environment were a complete mystery.
 The recent scientific consensus is that hundreds of generations of busy, and fiercely territorial, gophers are responsible for forming this eerie and fun landscape.
 This stop is a must during a spring trip as the area is covered in wildflowers.